 Rainwater fittings

 Repair category 2

-Notes There is some evidence of corrosion which may result in leakage.
+Notes There is evidence of corrosion which may result in leakage in addition to vegetation in gutters.

 Main walls

-Repair category 1
+Repair category 2

 Notes The main outer walls of the property generally appeared in fair order consistent with age.

-Windows, external doors and joinery

-Repair category 2
+Some areas of worn render noted in addition to some cracks to render and window sills.
+Repairs in this regard should be envisaged as part of an ongoing maintenance programme.

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes These generally appeared in fair order consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Some general maintenance/repairs required in particular to sash and case timber windows.
+Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

 External decorations

 Repair category 1

-Notes The external decorations are generally in fair/ good order.
+Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.